 Rockefeller Capital Management may be a good choice for those looking for help managing intergenerational family wealth or interested in impact investing.
 Investors concerned about fee transparency and keeping a lid on costs, however, might be better served by a different firm.

 As always, when choosing financial services, it’s important to understand the approach of the provider and how much you’re paying for services.
-It’s best to research multiple firms and ask questions of different advisors to make sure you choose the one that’s best for you.
+Before you make your decision, be sure to research multiple firms to ensure you find the right advisor for you.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.